BHFock/git-cl/docs/tutorial.md

 ## 4. Example Workflows

+Perfect for developers who prefer to organise their work logically from the start, rather than managing [complex commit history](https://git-scm.com/docs/git-rebase) afterward.

 ### 4.1 Changelists as Named Staging Areas

 `git-cl` changelists function as named pre-staging areas.
 Instead of staging files directly, you organise them into changelists — then selectively [stage](#stage-a-changelist) or [commit](#25-commit-a-changelist) based on those names.